The homotopy theory of cyclotomic spectra: Review of orthogonal T -spectra

+There are several equivalent formulations of the category of orthogonal $\G$-spectra.
+The simplest definition of orthogonal $\G$-spectra~\cite[II.2]{MM} turns out to be less technically convenient for our purposes than the reformulation in~\cite[\S II.4]{MM} in terms of diagram spaces.
+Recall that for a skeletally small category $\aD$ enriched in $\G\aT$, a \term{$\aD$-space} is a $\G\aT$-enriched functor from $\aD$ to $\G\aT$ and a morphism of $\aD$-spaces is an enriched natural transformation of enriched functors.
+The category of $\aD$-spaces then has an enrichment in $\G\aT$ given by the usual limit formula.

-Although the previous definition is easier to state and understand, we work with the equivalent but slightly more technically convenient reformulation in~\cite[\S II.4]{MM} of orthogonal $\G$-spectra as diagram spaces.
-As in \cite[II.4.1]{MM}, for orthogonal $\G$-representations $V$ and $W$, let $\sJ_{\G}(V,W)$ denote the Thom space of the orthogonal complement $\G$-bundle of (non-equivariant) linear isometries from $V$ to $W$ (an element of the complement $\G$-bundle consists of a linear isometry $V\to W$ and a point in the orthogonal complement of the image).
+For brevity, in what follows we write \term{orthogonal $\G$-representation} to mean finite dimensional real inner product space with $\G$-action by isometries (and not the isomorphism class of such an object).
+As in \cite[II.4.1]{MM}, for orthogonal $\G$-representations $V$ and $W$, let $\sI(V,W)$ denote the $\G$-space of (non-equivariant) linear isometries from $V$ to $W$.
+Let $E(V,W)$ denote the subbundle of the product $\G$-bundle $\sI(V,W) \times W$ consisting of the points $(f,x)$ where $x$ is in the orthogonal complement of $f(V)$.
+Let $\sJ_{\G}(V,W)$ denote the Thom $\G$-space of $E(V,W)$.
 Composition of isometries and addition in the codomain vector space induces composition maps

 which together with the obvious identity elements make $\sJ_{\G}$ a category enriched in based $\G$-spaces (with objects the orthogonal $\G$-representations).